 Garden designers insist on bringing water features to create a calm and comforting space outdoors.
 With a little bit of planning, you can also build a small water feature indoors, such as a small pond with filtered water and even a handful of fish.
 The principles of the pond apply to both indoor and outdoor gardens!
 But more importantly, the water feature can serve as soothing energy in the room.
 Indeed, your plants are going through a lot of stress on a daily basis, from the proximity of synthetic material to noises and smoke.
 Water is known to promote recovery, both for the mind and the plants.

 Did you know that your plants love to listen to music?
 Indeed, vibrations from sound waves can promote growth.
 However not all sounds have a positive influence, as plants can detect predators through vibrations too!
 Research shows that plants exposed to music and positive sounds grow more than those placed in a soundless environment.
 Perhaps it’s time to create a plant playlist on Spotify and play it to your favorite potted greens every day!

 If you love gardening and watching your greens grow, you may want to think of the best way of giving your home a plant-friendly makeover.
-From clean air conditioning system to tasteful tunes, there’s a lot you can do!
+From a clean air conditioning system to tasteful tunes, there’s a lot you can do with an indoor garden!